NICE-Data-and-Analytics/trialtracker/README.md

 ## Folder Structure

-**Flexdashboard.rmd** - Is the flexdashboard file which is the dashboard front-end **data** - folder that holds the underlying SQLite databases for the various registries and pubmed (in subdirectory RSQLite_data), the generated email attachments (in subdirectory email_attachments), and the monthly backup (subdirectory monthly_SQLite_backup)
+**index.qmd** - Is the quarto file which is the dashboard front-end **data** - folder that holds the underlying SQLite databases for the various registries and pubmed (in subdirectory RSQLite_data), the generated email attachments (in subdirectory email_attachments), and the monthly backup (subdirectory monthly_SQLite_backup)
 **man** - documentation for each of the functions **R** - files containing the functions